How to Get the Best Exchange Rate.

-So today I found the best place to exchange money on Koh Chang.
+So today I found the best places to exchange money on Koh Chang.

-I kept it simple and just asked for the dollar rate assuming I want to exchange a $100 note. ( The bigger the denomination, the better the exchange rate.
+I kept it simple and just asked for the EUR and USD rates assuming I wanted to exchange a $100 or EUR100 note. ( The bigger the denomination, the better the exchange rate.
 So the first tip is don’t bring small notes if you want to get the best rates. )

 It’s also worth comparing the Koh Chang rates with the rates at a normal bank in Bangkok.
-This morning the rate was US$1 = 34.77 THB at Bangkok Bank Head Office
+This morning the rate was US$1 = 32.65 THB and EUR1 = 38.41 THB at Bangkok Bank Head Office

-And at the best know currency exchange company, Super Rich.
-This morning the rate was US$1 = 35.05 THB at their offices in Bangkok.
+And at the best known currency exchange company, Super Rich.
+This morning the rate was US$1 = 33 THB and EUR1 = 38.9 THB at their offices in Bangkok.
 They offer pretty much the best rates in Thailand.
-When I need a lot of cash for a European holiday, I’ll go to their main office in Bangkok, near Centralworld, and exchange Baht for Euros or USD there.
+When I need cash for a European holiday, I’ll go to their main office in Bangkok, near Centralworld, and exchange Baht for Euros or USD there.

 So that’s what we’re aiming for . . .